absolute value of noise

 An audio installation by Absolute Value of Noise © 2013.

-Possession is an audio installation that uses eleven hand-built directional speaker trumpets modelled on spiritualist trumpets from the 1930's through 40's.
+Possession is an audio installation that uses eleven hand-built directional speaker trumpets.
 Each speaker is approximately 4 feet long.
 The speakers stand upright in a row.
 Each speaker plays a soundtrack of background sounds and voices.
 From a distance the listener hears a cacophony of mumbling.
 Up close, the listener can move his/her ear in-line with a speaker, and then the voices will come clear.
 The piece is fascinating and at the same time disorientating (challenging the listener to figure out what the heck is going on).
 It has a strong sense of intimacy in the way that the individual speakers draw the ear into a very small and focused space.
 At the same time, from a distance, the piece feels very chaotic - made up of many voices that are cast adrift, not necessarily relating to each other in any obvious way.

 The piece uses fragments of text from four novels: "Bone Dance" (1991) by Emma Bull, "HAP" (1992) by Peter Courtemanche, "Humanoid" (2009) by Miguel Burr, and "Transition" (2009) by Iain Banks.
-One channel focuses on a satirical speech which connects the effects of spiritual possession (loss of control of one's mind and body) with the effects of economic oppression (as a result of state actions and legislation).
 The fragments of text describe different characters' reactions to fighting or returning from a state of possession.
-The fragments from "HAP" describe the mental state and observations of a political and economic outcast.
+The fragments from "HAP" describe the mental state and observations of a political and economic outcast whose state of mind is not always under his control.

 The sound of Possession - recorded June 14, 2013.